 If you sleep on your stomach, a firm mattress will keep your spine aligned.

 Best if you sleep on your back, as it'll provide support for your spine, back and neck while keeping you comfortable.

 Great for sleeping on your side because it'll support and contour to your body's curves.

 When testing mattresses, make sure the base in the shop is similar to the one you have at home.
 If you have fixed slats or a hard surface, a soft mattress will feel very different on top of that than the ensemble base it's resting on in the shop.

 Try to roll over.
-It will take a lot of effort if the bed's too soft and uncomfortable on your hips and shoulders if it's too firm.
+It will take more effort if the mattress is too soft, and will feel uncomfortable on your hips and shoulders if it's too firm.